 May 19, 2017:

 At this point I was starting to listen to the nurses and doctors and my husband, and I was allowed to wander off-site with him, which meant that he could bring me my phone and I could use it off-ward.
 I wanted to take pictures of everything that had anything to do with cleanliness.
-This was ostensibly so I could put these signs up at home for my children, so I didn’t have to keep wasting my breath reminding/nagging, but I’m sure it has greater symbolism than that.
+This was so I could put these signs up at home for my children, so I didn’t have to keep wasting my breath reminding/nagging, but it probably also has greater symbolism than that.
 Almost everything I do has greater symbolism than what my conscious mind admits.

 May 21, 2017: